The Ormidale House

 It's been pretty luxuriously equipped and nicely furnished, mostly with antiques.
 The new, comfy beds feature fabulous quality goose-down and feather duvets and gorgeous bed-linen, we've put some original Scottish art on the walls, bought half decent crystal for the table and generally tried to ensure that it's as comfortable and well-equipped a place to stay as you'll find in Scotland, without having any of the formality or grandeur of a castle or stately home.
 The house has a lovely, relaxing feel.

-With a drawing room, TV room / snug, full-size Billiard Room, playroom, large kitchen with AGA and breakfast room downstairs - as well as the impressive dining hall seating 22 - Ormidale has sufficient accommodation to cater for any large house party.
-We have laid out the bedrooms to offer real flexibility; two rooms are set up as twins, three as king-size doubles, and one as a quadruple bunk room.
-The other seven bedrooms can be set up either as super-kingsize doubles, as twins, or even sometimes as triples.
+With a drawing room, TV room / snug, full-size Billiard Room, playroom, large kitchen with AGA and breakfast room downstairs - as well as the impressive dining hall seating 24 - Ormidale has sufficient accommodation to cater for any large house party.
+We have laid out the bedrooms to offer real flexibility; two rooms are set up as triples, three as king-size doubles, one as a quadruple bunk room and another as a family room for up to six bodies!!
+The other six bedrooms can be set up either as super-kingsize doubles, as twins, or even sometimes as triples.
 All bar two of the bedrooms have either an en suite bathroom or a basin.
 There are four further bathrooms, two separate loos, and a sauna.
 Altogether, the house has nine showers and ten wc's.

-We now have an indoor heated swimming pool which is shared between the three houses on the estate.
+As well as a private hot tub for each house, we now have an indoor heated swimming pool which is shared between the three houses on the estate.
 Each house gets their own hour of exclusive swimming time in the morning and in the afternoon – outside those six hours, it is a “free for all” in the pool.
+There's a football pitch and a tennis court, a games cottage and a bouncy castle.
+With thousands of acres of forestry on our doorstep, the property is idea for explorers of all ages, on two legs or four!!!

 |Size||Sleeps up to 30, 13 bedrooms|